domasx2/inqubo/README.md

 Inqubo
 ============

-Inqubo means "process", "series of steps" in zulu
+Inqubo means "process", "series of steps" in zulu.

+This is a automated workflow runner / manager

 Usage